1st February 2014

 Choose your preferred size of objective lens

-From my point of view as a birdwatcher cum digiscopers, these really helps in getting the most of your birding trips.
+From my point of view as a birdwatcher cum Digiscoper, this really helps in getting the most of your birding trips.
 With 65mm, it is good for traveling birdwatchers because of the compact size and less weight than the big brothers.
-I tested it for a month in different lighting condition, 65mm is more than enough to ID birds especially on 60x as showed below;
+I tested it for a month in different lighting conditions, 65mm is more than enough to ID birds especially on 60x as shown below;

 Pheasant-tailed Jacana, vagrant for Sabah and my lifer too!
 Digiscoped at 60x with Nikon V1 = 4860mm and it was more than 100m away.
 Shimmer heat was obvious, but nonetheless, the image came out nicely for documentation purposes.

 But when your subject is closer in good lights like this rare endemic Whitehead's Spiderhunter, you won't be able to tell whether it was taken with telescope or telephoto lens.
 Digiscoped with Swarovski STX 65 + TLS APO + Nikon V1 ~ At 25x = 2025mm

 One of the target birds for visiting birdwatchers to Borneo.
 Tree tops specialized and feeds mainly on Mistletoe.
 My best image so far and I love the creamy bokeh too!

 Purple Heron, one of the resident birds in Sabah but a bit shy for the photos.
 I took this with Swarovski STX 65 + TLS APO + Nikon D3s hand held